nathancashmore/ipMonitor/README.md

 > can then be setup to run the ```.bat```.
 Make sure its setup to run in this directory.

 ## Slack
-Within your workspace in Slack create a new App.
+Within your workspace in Slack create a new App for the IP Monitor.

+- Create a Workspace on [Slack](https://www.slack.com) or login to your existing workspace.
+- Create a new app at [api.slack.com](https://api.slack.com/apps)

+> Once you have an app if you want there is a nice image called ```ip-monitor-icon.png``` in here you can use for it.
+> That way it looks pretty when you get a notification.

 # Usage